Code-Institute-Submissions/andna5980-kefir-repo_JuneResub/README.md

     4. As a returning visitor, I would like to find easily the contact area, so I can use it in case of questions or doubts.
     5. As a retuning visitor I would like to see new content that can inspire me to create my own recipes
-    6. As a returning visitor, I would like to find ways to connect with people who will have the same interest.
+    6. As a returning visitor, I would like to find ways to connect with people who will have the same Kefir interest.
-    7. As a frequent user I want to sign up to the newsletter so I can be constantly updated about new recipes or products derivatives.
+    7. As a frequent user I want to be constantly updated about new recipes or products derivatives.

 -  ### Design
     -   #### Colour Scheme